I recently received the sad news that my friend Bill Sasser, an accomplished film historian and a longtime fan of the Iverson Movie Ranch, has died.

 "Gold Raiders Rock"

-Bill put together a quick "then and now" focusing on the Upper Iverson feature Gold Raiders Rock, posted in 2011.
+Bill put together a quick "then and now" focusing on the Upper Iverson feature known as Gold Raiders Rock, posted in 2011.
+I believe it was Bill who came up with the rock's name.

 Most of this clip comes from the 1937 Shirley Temple movie "Wee Willie Winkie," and the clip includes a "then and now" on the Pirate Ship.